Interview Questions

 Ans:

-Radio Technical Commission for Aeronautics.
+Technical Commission for Aeronautics.

 RTCA, Inc. is a private, not-for-profit corporation that develops consensus-based recommendations regarding communications, navigation, surveillance, and air traffic management system issues.
 RTCA functions as a Federal Advisory Committee.